Jerry Fleck: Death

 Fleck died of a heart attack at his home on September 14, 2003.
 He was working on pre-production for the Enterprise episode "North Star".
 Once news broke, production was shut down on Enterprise on September 15 out of respect.
 The episode "Extinction", which aired 10 days after his death, was dedicated to his memory.
 Scott Bakula said "It was a terrible, sad day for everyone involved with Star Trek.
 Jerry was, in many ways, the heart and soul of the entire team, and he will be always remembered, and greatly missed."
-Jerry is survived by his daughter, Emily Fleck of Ojai California, his step son, Simon Stotler of Portland Oregon and his wife, Katy Fleck.
+Jerry is survived by his daughter, Emily Fleck, of Ojai, California; his stepson, Simon Stotler, of Portland, Oregon; his wife, Katy Fleck; his sister JoAnne Michels of Boise Idaho, and his brother, Michael Fleck, of Waiheke Island, New Zealand.